CR50-256 08/01/25

-The State has charged (Def)_______________ with shooting at a wild animal from within ten feet of a public highway, as follows:
+The State has charged (Def)_______________ with shooting at a wild animal from [within 25 feet of a public highway other than a Class 4 highway] [a Class 4 public highway], as follows:

 [Read the charge.]